microsoft/devsquad-dataops/lab-files/HOL step-by-step - DataOps.md

   <p>Here you see the results of running the BDD test using <b>behave</b></p>

 > On the next optional task you could explore how to build your own Data Pipeline BDD test

-### Task 3: Developing a new test (Optional)
+### Task 3: Developing a new test

-> **Prerequiste for this task:** Have Visual Studio Code (VS Code) installed and configured to run Python 3.7 projects - this setup is out of scope of this lab

-Objective of this Task: Explore how Behavior Driven Development is implemented with "behave" framework

-  1. Go to your Development environment were you have installed VS Code and clone the data-platform repo that is part of the HOL

-  2. Go to src directory and read the readme.md
+> This Task is Optional.
+It's objective is to get you familiarize on how Behave works and how it can be used to test Pipeline execution results.

+**Pre-requisits:** Have an environment to run Python 3.4+, either on your local host or on a Virtual Machine like the "Data Sience Windows VM" on Azure.

+Follow the instructions indicated [here](..\data-platform\src\bdd-adf-pipelines\README.md#motivation).
+After completion return to this page to continue with the lab.

 ## After the hands-on lab